Is your business prepared to scale?

 Most likely, your business is more prepared to scale in some areas than in others.
 But no matter where you’re at right now, you can always bolster your current competitive edge by preparing for unexpected market opportunities.

-Here’s the bottom line—using the right tools for the job, no matter where you are in your organization and product lifecycle, will help you scale successfully.
+Here’s the bottom line.
+You need to use the right tools for the job no matter where you are in your organization and product lifecycle to help you scale successfully.
+Read Part II of this series.